Q: Are the Spring 2021 IEP coursees meeting online?

 A: Yes.
-The Spring 2021 Intensive English Program will be online.
-While the IEP is ever hopeful that face-to-face instruction will resume soon, due to continued travel restrictions and difficulties for IEP students in obtaining student visas for the start of the semester, the decision has been made to continue our online academic English courses through the spring semester.
+The Spring 2021 Intensive English Program is online.
+While the IEP is hopeful that face-to-face instruction will resume for our summer and fall semesters, we are still dealing with continued travel restrictions and difficulties for IEP students in obtaining student visas.

 In our virtual classrooms, and via outside student projects, the IEP instructional team creates community online – just as we did in our face-to-face classrooms.
 A mid-term survey was recently sent to students asking their opinions on remote instruction.
 97% of our current students responded.
 Of those, 85% of our students feel their academic English is increasing, 73% enjoy interacting online with their classmates, and 67% are pleased to be learning more about NC State and interacting with undergraduate students in class.